Hyundai Ioniq Hybrid review

 - Not as cheap to run as electric and plug-in versions

 The hybrid Ioniq is powered by a 1.6-litre GDi petrol engine, making 104bhp and paired with a 43bhp electric motor and 1.56kWh battery capacity.
 The latter is only there to assist the petrol engine, though: unlike the plug-in version, the basic Ioniq Hybrid isn't capable of travelling on pure electric power for any great distance.
-It’ll do 0-62mph in 10.8 seconds and can reach a top speed of 115mph.
-Fuel economy is comparable to its rivals with a combined figure of 62.8mpg (WLTP).
-CO2 emissions of 84-85g/km mean it isn’t exempt from the London Congestion Charge.
-Road tax costs £140 a year.
+It can get from 0-62mph in 10.8 seconds and can reach a top speed of 115mph.
+Fuel economy is comparable to its rivals with a combined figure of up to 62.8mpg (WLTP).
+CO2 emissions of 102g/km mean it isn’t exempt from the London Congestion Charge.
+Annual VED (tax) costs £145 a year - a £10 discount versus petrol or diesel models.

-Standard equipment is also pretty good on all models: alloy wheels, a leather steering wheel, air-conditioning, Bluetooth and DAB radio are standard from the entry-level model up, along with a 10.25-inch infotainment display.
-Premium versions benefit from sat nav, Apple CarPlay and Android Auto technology, while the Premium SE has leather seats, an electric memory driver’s seat and front and rear parking sensors.
+Standard equipment is also pretty good for all versions: alloy wheels, a leather steering wheel, air-conditioning, Bluetooth and DAB radio are standard from the entry-level model up, along with a 10.25-inch infotainment display.
+Premium versions benefit from sat nav, Apple CarPlay and Android Auto technology, while the Premium SE has leather heated and ventilated seats, an electric memory driver’s seat and front and rear parking sensors.

 The interior of the Ioniq is conventionally laid out – there’s little to remind you of the sophisticated technology under the metal.
 It’s solid and well designed, however there are some cheap finishes in certain places.
 Although it’s not exactly an inspiring place to sit, it's at least easy to use.
 Despite its technology, the Ioniq Hybrid is still a car that anyone will be able to jump in and drive straight away.